Curator's defense

 2. Order a service

-• email to register in Curator's personal cabinet.
-The login details will be sent to this email.
+- email for registration in Curator's personal cabinet.
+The data for entering the personal cabinet will be sent to this email.

 3. Specify a secure IP address in the domain A record